evansonscott-glitch/market-simulation-agent/README.md

 # Market Simulator

 An AI-powered thinking partner that helps founders and investors validate product assumptions through simulated customer interviews.
-It coaches you through identifying risks, mapping assumptions, and designing the right interview process — then runs the simulation and delivers McKinsey-grade insights.
+It coaches you through identifying risks, mapping assumptions, and designing the right interview process — then runs the simulation and delivers detailed insights.

 This repo contains two things:
 1. **The Simulation Engine** — A standalone Python pipeline that generates personas, conducts multi-turn interviews, runs bias audits, and produces McKinsey-grade reports with statistical validation.